akabekobeko/wordpress-theme-minimalflat/readme.txt

 2. See Appearance -> Theme Options to change theme specific options

 == Change Log ==

+= 1.0.1 =
+* Changed: The change to the built-in from the Bootstrap CDN Font Awesome
+* Fixed: Loalize text problem

 = 1.0.0 =
 * Initial Release